 Whether you snorkel or scuba dive off Koh Tao, the visual feast is spectacular.
 Apart from Hawksbill or Green Turtles, you’ll take in stingrays, reef fish, sea snakes, squid, moray eels and plenty more.
 Amongst the isolated granite pinnacle diving sites, you’ll find giant grouper and sharks in these deeper waters.
 Look out for great and chevron barracuda and even whale sharks.

-Here’s some common mistakes rookie divers make, according to Megan Denny on the PADI blog.
-They rush, don’t invest in personal gear, get schmucky about asking questions, multi-task and delay diving after certification.
 Your PADI certification won’t expire, but it could get dusty.
-If it’s been too long between dives for you, there’s the PADI ReActivate program to refresh your skills and knowledge online or you can trot into a local dive centre for a water skill review session.
+If you’re already certified but it’s been too long between dives for you, there’s the PADI ReActivate program to refresh your skills and knowledge online or you can trot into a local dive centre for a water skill review session.

-Around Koh Tao, the water temp’s usually between 27 and 30 degrees Celcius on average, is calm but can be a bit choppy offshore.
+Around Koh Tao, the water temperature is usually between 27 and 30 degrees Celcius on average.
+The water is calm but can be a bit choppy offshore.
 Expect gentle currents, but you may experience stronger ones at particular sites.
-You can go down five to 35 metres and visibility is excellent – usually five to 20 metres.
-Get a visual – check out this YouTube vid, or Fat Fish Movie’s Top 10 Things to See Scuba Diving in Koh Tao.
-Just magical.
-Gotta be there!
+You can go down five to 35 metres and visibility is excellent – usually best at five to 20 metres.
+To get a visual, check out this YouTube video, or Fat Fish Movie’s Top 10 Things to See Scuba Diving in Koh Tao.
+Just magical!

 Short of time?
-Fly from Bangkok and you’ll be there in under four hours – that involves flying to the nearby island of Koh Samu and boating it to Koh Tao.
+Fly from Bangkok and you’ll be there in under four hours – that involves flying to the nearby island of Koh Samui and taking a boat to Koh Tao.
 Other options include taking the overnight bus from Bangkok to Chumphon, then a high-speed catamaran, which takes just two hours to reach Koh Tao.
 If the bus isn’t your style, there’s also a train from Bangkok to Chumphon.

-Sorry to dampen your enthusiasm, but you’ll need to “exercise extreme caution” holidaying in Thailand.
+Sorry to dampen your enthusiasm, but you’ll need to exercise caution when holidaying in Thailand.
 That’s the official word from the Australian Government’s Smart Traveller website.
 For starters, cross these places off your itinerary – Yala, Pattani, Narathiwat and Songkhla.
-Risk travelling there and you’d be voiding your travel insurance.
-Yep, we’re serious.
-Good news, though, is that Koh Tao hasn’t made the ‘no go’ list.
+Due to high levels of violence, including frequent attacks and bombings, these places are not recommended for your Thailand itinerary.
+You could also void your travel insurance by going to these places.
+The good news is that Koh Tao isn’t on the ‘no go’ list.